 This Heritage Impact Assessment has been prepared to understand the implications of the proposal to revise the form of the extension (previously approved 14387/APP/2018/1383 & 14387/APP/ 2018/1383) at the Six Bells.
-To provide for 10 overnight B & B style accommodation bedrooms within the roof space of the previously approved "barn" type structure
+To provide for 10 overnight B & B style accommodation bedrooms within the roof space of the previously approved "barn" type structure.
+The scheme to be built will now be of a single storey construction and be 500mm lower at the ridge and 835mm lower at the eaves course.

 These proposals have been developed in light of historic environment planning policy, principle and practice; in that a statutory designation does not and is not intended to prevent change or development; but does compel quality and rigour in any new interventions.
 The appellant considers that this proposal is acceptable in planning terms because:

-- i) Fundamentally the current proposals will ensure the continued preservation of a Statutorily Listed Building otherwise derelict that will close if a new business model is not applied - ii) The principle of this type of development on the Six Bells site, is established by the October 2018 Approval. - iii) A building of a similar form and scale to the Current proposals was agreed and encouraged by the Council in 2018. - iv) Following advice the size of the most recent application refused in November 2020 has been reduced to proportions and dimensions suggested by officers of Hillingdon Council Planning department. - v) The design of the current scheme will at the very least "preserve" the character of the listed building and will not cause "substantial harm" but in practice will enhance the building and the site. - vi) The "Very Special Circumstances" have been established by the 2018 approval and are still extant within this resubmission. - vii) Development within the Green Belt is permitted even without "very special circumstances".
+- i) Fundamentally the current proposals will ensure the continued preservation of a Statutorily Listed Building otherwise derelict that will close if a new business model is not applied.
+The reduction in accommodation will reduce investment costs and reduce the impact upon the setting of the statutory listed asset and the Green Belt. - ii) The principle of this type of development on the Six Bells site, is established by the October 2018 Approval. - iii) A building of a similar form and scale to the Current proposals was agreed and encouraged by the Council in 2018. - iv) Following advice the size of the most recent application refused in November 2020 has been reduced to proportions and dimensions suggested by officers of Hillingdon Council Planning department. - v) The design of the current scheme will at the very least "preserve" the character of the listed building and will not cause "substantial harm" but in practice will enhance the building and the site as found. - vi) The "Very Special Circumstances" have been established by the 2018 approval and are still extant within this resubmission.
+This reduction will reduce impact upon the nature of the MGB - vii) Development within the Green Belt is permitted even without "very special circumstances".
 It is the volume, scale and use classes that are controlled and whether other volumes existed on the site.
-The volume and form has been reduced to the scale advised by officers - viii) There were a number of exiting volumes on the site, now demolished, that were in a less sensitive location to the current proposals. - ix) In built form terms, the resubmitted proposals call for a relatively small increase in volume over the approved 2018 scheme certainly small enough for "very special circumstances" to still apply. - x) Development in green belt is considered to increase intensity and activity.
-The resubmitted scheme has been reduced by 20% to 8 rooms. - xi) The "openness" of the green belt is moot; the site is enclosed in a wood within a larger suburban recreational wood. - xii) The current development would result in significant public benefits including the preservation of community assets and increased ongoing secure employment for locals
+The volume and form has been reduced to the scale advised by officers.
+This submission represents even further reduction in line with officers recommendations from 2018. - viii) There were a number of exiting volumes on the site, now demolished, that were in a less sensitive location to the current proposals. - ix) In built form terms, the resubmitted proposals call for a relatively small increase in volume over the approved 2018 scheme certainly small enough for "very special circumstances" to still apply. - x) ~~Development in green belt is considered to increase intensity and activity.
+The resubmitted scheme has been reduced by 20% to 8 rooms.
+The overnight accommodation element of the original submission has now been completely removed~~ - xi) The "openness" of the green belt is moot; the site is enclosed in a wood within a larger suburban recreational wood.